-This is a one-year class for English Learners transitioning from EL English classes to mainstream English classes.
+This is a required one-year transition class for English Learners wanting to move from EL English classes to mainstream English classes.
 It satisfies state and district graduation requirements and also meets the requirements for admission to the University of California.
-The course integrates reading, writing, listening, and speaking skills around readings in fiction and non-fiction.
-Students learn key vocabulary and write reading responses that connect the reading to the theme and essential question of each unit.
+The course integrates reading, writing, listening, and speaking skills around short readings in fiction and non-fiction.
+Students learn key vocabulary and write responses to reading that connect the reading to the theme and essential question of each unit.
 Advanced grammar and mainstream essay writing techniques are also covered.

-- Homework Expectation: 4 hours weekly

-- District SLOs Addressed in this Course: 2, 5, 6

-- This course qualifies for English credit
+- Prerequisites: None; open to all grade levels - Homework Expectation: 4 hours weekly - District SLOs Addressed in this Course: 2, 5, 6 - This course qualifies for English credit